ttytm/wthrr-the-weathercrab/INSTALL.md

 There are several alternatives to the installation via `cargo`.

-- Prebuilt binaries for GNU/Linux, macOS and Windows can be downloaded from the the [GitHub release page](https://github.com/ttytm/wthrr-the-weathercrab/releases).
+- Prebuilt binaries for GNU/Linux, macOS and Windows can be downloaded from the [GitHub release page](https://github.com/ttytm/wthrr-the-weathercrab/releases).

 - If you are on NetBSD, a package is available from the official repositories.
   To install it, simply run